- 1. Write an airtight opening a bar business plan

 - Marketing strategy

+Are you wondering how to open a bar with no money?
 If you need financial help opening your bar, look into the funding options available for hospitality businesses in your area.
 These can include:

 - Bank loans